CleverCloud/documentation/content/doc/addons/keycloak.md

 2. Select the Keycloak add-on.
 3. You can skip linking the add-on to an application, it won't be needed.
 4. Enter the name of your Keycloak add-on and select the zone where you wish to deploy it.
-5. It's done!
+5. That's it !
 ### CLI
 1. Make sure you have `clever-tools` installed locally.
 Report to the [getting started]({{< ref `doc/cli/getting_started.md` >}}) guide if needed.
 2. List the available plans and options for Matomo: `clever addon providers show Keycloak`.
-3. In your terminal, you can then run `clever addon create Keyclaok <app-name> --region <region> --org <org>` where `app-name` is the name you want for your add-on, `region` deployment region, and `org` the organization ID the application will be created under.
+3. In your terminal, you can then run `clever addon create Keycloak <app-name> --region <region> --org <org>` where `app-name` is the name you want for your add-on, `region` deployment region, and `org` the organization ID the application will be created under.
 Refer to the [documentation]({{< ref `doc/cli/create.md` >}}) for more details on application creation with Clever Tools

 ## Accessing the Keycloak interface
-Once you created your add-on, you can go to your Java application page in the console and __click on "Open the application"__
+Once you have created your add-on, you can go to the Keycloak Java runtime page in the console and __click on "Open the application"__

 ![Open the application button]({{< ref `assets/images/open_the_app_ico.png` >}})